Virtual-Coffee/virtualcoffee.io/.github/ISSUE_TEMPLATE/typescript-conversion.md

 name: Typescript Conversion
 about: Maintainers only - listing files to convert to TypeScript
 title: Convert `x` to TypeScript
-labels: 'Issue for Full Member, Tech: Typescript, Type: enhancement'
+labels: 'Issue for Full Member, Status: Available, Tech: Typescript, Type: enhancement'
 assignees: ''

 ---